youyanggu/covid19_projections/about.md

 We can learn more from the model than just the R<sub>0</sub>.
 For example, our model determined that the true mortality rate for COVID-19 in Italy is around 2%, while the true mortality rate in New York (and most other regions) is roughly 1%.
 This is again consistent with the widely published reports.
 The model can also determine when people in a region started social-distancing.
 For New York, this inflection point is determined to be on March 13-14, which closely matches the [NYC subway ridership data](https://twitter.com/youyanggu/status/1248844841733128192).

 Another strength of our model is that because it is purely data-driven, it is quick to run and easy to regenerate.
 No daily tuning needs to be done - it just needs the raw data.
-Unlike other models that are only be updated once every few days, our entire model takes 10 minutes to generate and is updated on a daily basis, leading to more accurate projections.
+Unlike other models that can only be updated once every few days, our entire model takes 10 minutes to generate and is updated on a daily basis, leading to more accurate projections.

 ## Data